Ygallo/wellness-pilates-studio/README.md

 ### **Manual Testing**

 - **Logo**, when clicked will open Home page.
-- **Navbar**, when clicked the respective page will open, and will change color on hoover over the words.
+- **Navbar**, when clicked the respective page will open, and will change color on hover over the words.
+The page that is active will stay on a different color.
 - **Social link icons** when clicked, the link icons open relevant websites in a new tab.
 - **Contact form button**, once the form is filled, and clicked submitt, CI form dump page opens and displays form contents.
-Button also changes color on hoover.
+Button also changes color on hover.
 -**Required form fields**, form will not submit if Name, Surname and Email fields are not completed.